 Candidates who have VA appointments may not consider part of the VA effort toward satisfying the full-time requirement at the applicant institution.
 Candidates with VA appointments should contact the staff person in the relevant institute or center before preparing an application to discuss their eligibility.

 Applicants must be nominated by their department chair (and division director if applicable).
 The chair must guarantee in writing in the nomination letter that a minimum of 75 percent of the applicant’s professional time will be protected to pursue clinical and/or translational research training if the candidate is accepted into the KL2 (50 percent for trainees from surgery or surgical specialties).

 The remaining percent of the junior faculty member’s professional time may not be funded by other federal (NIH) funds.
 The nomination (chair’s letter) is included as part of the application.

+The KL2 grant application should be written for research and training to be conducted over two years.
 KL2 awards are for two years with the option to competitively renew (from among the current pool of scholars) for a third year based on satisfactory performance in the program and a demonstrated need for additional research training.
-The KL2 grant application should be written for research and training to be conducted over two years.
+Productivity in submitting external grants will be a key factor in competitive renewal applications.

 Letter of Intent